PeachyTree/shiro/README.md

 * `THECATAPI_KEY=` can be obtained by going to the [Cat API](https://thecatapi.com/).
 * `UNSPLASH_ACCESS_KEY=` can be obtained by going to the [Unsplash Image API](https://unsplash.com/developers).
 * `WEBSTER_KEY=` can be obtained by going to the [Dictionary API website](https://dictionaryapi.com/).
 Find the "GET STARTED USING OUR API" section.

-### Feedback Command
-_This is a Channel ID for the channel you want to view feedback from.
-It's not really required, so delete it, with the feedback command, if you don't want or need it._

-`FEEDBACK_CHANNEL=` is simply the channel ID of any channel in the main server the bot should be in.

 ### Imgur Album IDs
 As all of these keys are the same process, this is a little different.
 You need to first sign up for Imgur.
 Then you just need to go to your profile and make albums that contain the images for the command(s) you want to use.
 Use the ID of that album (look at the URL) as the variable.
 Yes, you need to fill these albums yourself.